BrunoDucati/BrunoDucati/README.md

 I'm passionate about creating elegant and efficient solutions to complex problems.
 Here are some areas I'm particularly excited about:

     Cloud Computing: I love building scalable and reliable cloud solutions.
-My experience with AWS, Azure, and GCP has allowed me to harness the full potential of the cloud.
+My experience with AWS, Azure has allowed me to harness the full potential of the cloud.

     Front-end Development: Crafting intuitive user interfaces and delightful user experiences is my forte.
 I enjoy working with modern front-end libraries and frameworks to bring designs to life.

     Back-end Development: Building robust and secure back-end systems is a challenge I embrace.
 I believe in clean code and maintainable architectures.

     Continuous Learning: Technology is constantly evolving, and I'm committed to staying up-to-date with the latest trends and technologies.
-I'm currently diving into [mention what you're learning].
+I'm currently diving into DevOps related stacks.

 🤝 Let's Connect